 Okay.
-So before we swan dive headfirst into this hella awesome post about cool museums in NYC, let’s first discuss accommodation options and where you should stay during your time in New York.
+So before we swan dive headfirst into this hella awesome post about cool museums in NYC, let’s first discuss accommodation options and some of the best areas to stay in NYC.

 Because I’m gonna keep it real for you.
 New York is expensive with a capital “E”.
 Therefore, it will be a bit of a challenge to find a hotel/hostel that costs less than $100 per night.

 However, you can find well-priced hotel rooms if you know where to look and if you have a little help from a friendly local like me, especially if you want to know where to stay in New York City based on what you want to see and do.